-You must be an MSP student to take this class.
+You must be an MSP student to take this class1.
 Beyond that, there are no formal prerequisites for this class.
 However, I expect you to be familiar with statistical theory and the statistics of applied linear regression at a junior or senior undergraduate level.
 You will also be expected to know, or learn quickly, the computational software used for this course.
-That is, primarily R. All homework and projects will be submitted online as pdf's on Canvas (https://canvas.cmu.edu).
+That is, primarily R.2 All homework, take-home tests, and projects will be submitted online as pdf's on Canvas (https://canvas.cmu.edu).
 There are several ways to prepare pdfs: